Since 1997, the Water Education Foundation has hosted

 California’s premier water leadership

-program, the William R. Gianelli Water Leaders Class,
+program, the William R. Gianelli Water Leaders Class.

-aimed at up-and-coming community leaders from diverse
+The program is aimed at up-and-coming community leaders from

-backgrounds, including members of minority and ethnic
+diverse backgrounds, including members of minority and ethnic

 communities, who show a committed interest in water.